Next/Prepare: Professional Education Conference for CFOs and Controllers

 Prerequisites/Advance Preparation: no advance preparation is necessary.

 Hours and fields of study: Eight hours CPE credit.
-Fields of study: accounting; finance; communications and marketing; management services; specialized knowledge; information technology.
+Fields of study: accounting; finance; communications and marketing; management services; information technology.
 Seven of eight hours are technical; one hour (communications and marketing) is nontechnical.

 Location: Southwestern Baptist Theological Seminary, The street address is 1701 W. Boyce, Fort Worth, Texas 76115.